 Other Remedies to Help Calm Your Dog During the 4th of July

 CBD is only one of the things that you can give your dog for fireworks anxiety.
 There are other natural products that will calm your pet.
 There are also some practical steps that you can take as well.
 The first thing you should do on the 4th of July is making sure that your pet can’t escape.
-More dogs go missing on 4th of July than at any other time in the year.
+More dogs go missing on the 4th of July than they do on any other day of the year.
 They run away to try to escape the noise of the fireworks.
 Here are some steps you can take to make your pet more comfortable:

 Keep Your Dog Indoors

-Keep your dog indoors and keep the drapes closed.
-This will quieten the sound of the fireworks and it will also stop your dog from running away.
-Keep close by your dog.
-Human companionship will reassure your pet.
+Keep your dog indoors and keep windows and drapes closed.
+This will reduce the sound and smell of fireworks.
+Closing the drapes or blinds will keep the flashing lights away.
+Doing this will also stop your dog from running away.

 Distract Your Dog